karelia/KSCrypto/README.md

 Features
 ========

-Adapts `NSOutputStream`'s API for use to generate SHA1 digests.
+* Adapts `NSOutputStream`'s API for use to generate SHA1 digests.
+* `KSSHA1Digest` class to encapsulate digests and avoid accidents from comparing them to inappropriate `NSData` instances

 Also provides convenience methods for:

 * Directly hashing a lump of data: `-[NSData ks_SHA1Digest]`.
 * Hashing the contents of a URL, even a remote one: `+SHA1DigestOfContentsOfURL:`
-* Converting a digest into a hexadecimal string representation: `+ks_stringFromSHA1Digest:`

 Contact
 =======